-Under rules approved by the Arizona Corporation Commission (ACC) in 2019, electric utilities are prohibited from disconnecting residential customers for nonpayment from June 1 through October 15.
+Service disconnections for nonpayment on overdue balances will be suspended from June 1 through October 15 this year.
+Under rules approved by the Arizona Corporation Commission (ACC), electric utilities are prohibited from disconnecting residential customers for nonpayment during the warmest months of the year.

-Customers may be notified by TEP that they are subject to a disconnection by a notice on their bill, a mailed letter, an email and/or a phone call from a Customer Care representative.
+During times of the year when disconnections are allowed, customers will be notified by TEP that they are subject to a disconnection.
+That notification may include a notice on their bills, a mailed letter, an email and/or a phone call from a Customer Care representative.
 If payment for a past due balance is not received before a scheduled termination date, an account would be eligible for a service disconnection.

 Those who have their service disconnected for nonpayment will be required to pay a reconnection fee and a deposit before power is restored.
 TEP is unable to guarantee that service will be restored the same day that payment is submitted.
 Customers participating in the Budget Billing program will be removed from the program if their service is disconnected.
 You can re-enroll in Budget Billing when your account becomes current.

-Customers with overdue accounts may be eligible for a payment extension.
+Customers with overdue accounts may be eligible for a payment extension if they just need extra time to pay their balance.
 To request an extension, log into My Account at tep.com or click here to register if you do not have online access.
 Customers also can call TEP Customer Care at 520-623-7711 or 800-328-8853 and select "Billing & Payments" then select "Payment Extension" from the menu to request an extension through our interactive voice response system.
 Customers also may request an extension by speaking with one of our Customer Care representatives.

 TEP offers low-income customers short-term bill payment assistance through our Lifeline program.
 Assistance also is available through several community agencies.
 Visit our Payment Assistance web page for more information.